Demonstrating Interference (AQA AS Physics)

 • Constructive interference occurs when the compressions and rarefactions from each wave line up and the sound appears louder

 • Destructive interference occurs when a compression from one wave lines up with a rarefaction from the other and vice versa.
-So the sound is quieter
+The two waves cancel each other out, so zero sound is heard.

 • This is the technology used in noise-cancelling headphones